Symphony No. 14 (Shostakovich): Premieres

 The work received its official premiere in Leningrad on 29 September 1969 by the Moscow Chamber Orchestra under Rudolf Barshai.
 Four singers were involved in the first presentations of the work: the sopranos Galina Vishnevskaya and Margarita Miroshnikova, and the basses Mark Reshetin and Yevgeny Vladimirov.
 An initial performance, preceding the official Moscow and Leningrad premieres, was given by Miroshnikova and Vladimirov, but sources differ as to the vocalists in the official premieres.
 The official premiere recording on Melodiya was with Miroshnikova and Vladimirov.

-The pre-premiere performance was notable for the commotion caused in the audience by Pavel Apostolov, one of the composer's most vicious critics, who suffered a heart attack or stroke.
-He did not die during the concert, as is often claimed (Shostakovich himself thought this to be the case), but a month or so afterwards.
+The pre-premiere performance on 21 June 1969 was attended by Pavel Apostolov, one of the composer's fiercest critics.
+He suffered a heart attack during the fifth movement.
+He died on 19 July.

 The UK premiere was held at the Aldeburgh Festival in 1970 and was conducted by the dedicatee, Benjamin Britten.